 - Self-compassion is a form of self-pity

 - Self-compassion means weakness

 I strongly believe that these myths of self-compassion come up as a way to keep us stuck in the status quo of being hard on ourselves and not prioritizing our own needs.
 For most of us, that’s what we’re used to, and familiar territory, even if it comes with plenty of downsides, is often more comfortable and less scary than setting out into the unknown.

 When I took the MSC course last year, Chris Germer informed us all that practicing self-compassion is a hero’s journey.
 Self-compassion is anything but weak.
 It requires you to be brave and courageous to unlearn the messages the world has told you about what to do when you’re hurting.
 It asks you to begin to be the hero of your own life.

 I invite you to join me on this journey.
 The first step is to become aware of what your own inner obstacles are for beginning to treat yourself with compassion and friendliness.
-With each video and blog post I share I’ll be addressing these common obstacles (**If you can’t wait for me to post, you can also watch the videos now on my Facebook page).
+Head to my YouTube channel to watch my videos where I break apart these myths.

 I’d also encourage you to head to Dr. Kristin Neff’s website and take her self-assessment to see your own level of self-compassion.